 1. What is the single most important thing you personally do to be happy?

 I work on remembering that I’m writing the story of my life.
-I am the author and get to give voice and action to my story.
 It’s sort of like the screenwriter who writes a movie.
-I might not like the way the story is going but can see where I’ve made choices that are not always the best, choices that have not helped me to be in a good relationship.
+I might not like the way the story is going but can see where I’ve made choices that are not always the best. for example, like choices that have not helped me to be in a good relationship.
 In that case I can do a ‘rewrite.’
 I am responsible for my actions.
-I can choose!
+I can choose how to be happy at any given moment!

 2. What is a simple step our readers can take to create change in their lives?